 Depending on the country and circumstances, the investigator is usually someone from HR, management or the Compliance or Legal teams.
+The circumstances may require Board involvement or the setting up of an independent audit committee e.g. where the complaint touches upon serious corporate governance issues.
 It may be appropriate for a second person to attend investigation interviews as a note-taker, in case of any dispute regarding the content of the meeting.
 Sometimes an external investigator is appointed, especially if the matter is particularly sensitive, gives rise to potential internal conflicts of interest, or if there is limited internal resource and capacity to handle it.
+Appointing an external investigator provides assurance to key stakeholders that the investigation is independent and builds confidence in the process.